Bragg's Additivity Rule and Core and Bond model studied by real-time TDDFT electronic stopping simulations: the case of water vapor: Methods and Simulation details

 {Since our simulations were performed under periodic boundary conditions (PBC) the length of the projectile's trajectories analyzed was contained within a single unit cell in order to avoid over-excitations produced by the repeated irradiation of the same regions.} In addition, to prevent the perturbations by excited electrons in neighboring PBC images, a 6 \AA{}-wide vacuum slab was added between neighboring PBC images along the $x$-direction, which is parallel to the projectile's trajectory.

 {In each rt-TDDFT simulation, the proton was initially located at the center of the vacuum region and set in motion by applying an instantaneous kick along the $x$-direction}.
 Then the projectile was allowed to evolve in rectilinear motion for 24.7 \AA{} at the constant given velocity.
-The portion of the trajectory used to compute $S_e$ (and also the PDFs for trajectory selection) is ${\Delta}L=21.7$ \AA{} from {$x = 3$} \AA{} to 24.7 \AA{} through the target.
-In addition, possible violent collisions at the target's entrance and exit points were avoided by discarding candidate trajectories for which the impact parameter at any of these two points was smaller than $1.2$ \AA{}.
-This excludes trajectories that start and/or end with a large variation in the electronic energy ($E_e$ in equation~\ref{eq3}, below), thus avoiding large uncertainties in the calculated value of $S_e$.
+The portion of the trajectory used to compute $S_e$ (and also the PDFs for trajectory selection) is ${\Delta}L=21.7$ \AA{} from {$x = 3$} \AA{} to 24.7 \AA{}, covering the entire target.
+In addition, possible violent collisions {at the target's entrance and exit points were avoided by discarding candidate trajectories for which the impact parameter at any of these two points was smaller than $1.2$ \AA{}.} Basically, this excludes trajectories that start and/or end with a large variation in the electronic energy ($E_e$ in equation~\ref{eq3}, below), thus avoiding large uncertainties in the calculated value of $S_e$. {Such close collision events, however, were not discarded when they happened in the central, much larger, part of the trajectory.
+An additional concern is that the projectile needs to travel a certain length through the target until its effective charge stabilizes around a certain steady-state value.
+We have computed the Hirshfeld charge of the projectile along its path and observed that discarding the transient region prior to reaching the steady state, which in the vapor phase of water extends to $\approx$ 6 \AA{}, results in a change of $S_e$ of at most 2.5\%, and hence we consider that such fluctations in the charge state are irrelevant for the calculation of the stopping power in this case.}

 As shown in Fig.~\ref{fig2}, for both hydrogen and oxygen gas, only 10 pre-sampled trajectories are required to achieve an overlap index of 0.95, while the same overlap index requires about 70 randomly selected trajectories.
 For water vapor, a few more pre-sampled trajectories (11 for the oxygen PDF, and 16 for hydrogen one) are required to reach $\cap_x=0.95$.
 The observation that more trajectories are required for water vapor can be explained by the fact that, for multi-atomic or multi-species targets, the algorithm selects trajectories that optimize the PDFs of two or more species simultaneously.
 In this case, the trajectories that optimize the oxygen PDF are not necessarily the optimal ones for optimizing the hydrogen PDF, and vice versa.
 Therefore, more trajectories are needed to achieve convergence for both species.
 With random trajectories the overlap index for water vapor is also smaller than for O$_2$ and H$_2$ gas.
 The inset of Fig.~\ref{fig2} shows that the reference PDFs of all atoms in the gaseous targets (black smooth lines) can be reproduced extremely well with 25 pre-selected trajectories.